RoniAndarsyah/Avatar-1.0/readme.txt

 == Installation ==

-Installing ProfilePress is just like any other WordPress plugin.
+Installing ProfilePress is just like any other plugin.

-Navigate to your WordPress “Plugins” page, inside of your WordPress dashboard, and follow these instructions:
+Navigate to your raynoz “Plugins” page, inside of your  dashboard, and follow these instructions:

 1. In the search field enter **ProfilePress**.
 Click "Search Plugins", or hit Enter.
 1. Select **ProfilePress** and click either "Details" or "Install Now".